Edit

 })

-Here we do two things:
+Here, we do two things:

-• Set the ClusterId to "my-first-cluster": this is a unique ID for the Orleans cluster.
-All clients and silos that use this ID will be able to talk directly to each other.
+• Set the ClusterId to "my-first-cluster": This is a unique ID for the Orleans cluster.
+All clients and silos using this ID can talk directly to each other.
 You can choose to use a different ClusterId for different deployments, though.

-• Set the ServiceId to "AspNetSampleApp": this is a unique ID for your application that will be used by some providers, such as persistence providers.
+• Set the ServiceId to "AspNetSampleApp": This is a unique ID for your application used by some providers, such as persistence providers.
 This ID should remain stable and not change across deployments.

 Endpoints